rancher/docs/content/rancher/v2.x/en/installation/resources/k8s-tutorials/ha-RKE2/_index.md

 RKE2 server runs with embedded etcd so you will not need to set up an external datastore to run in HA mode.

-1. On the first node, you should set up the configuration file with your own pre-shared secret as the token, set the token argument on startup.
+1. On the first node, you should set up the configuration file with your own pre-shared secret as the token.
+The token argument can be set on startup.

 If you do not specify a pre-shared secret, RKE2 will generate one and place it at /var/lib/rancher/rke2/server/node-token.